Marella Discovery accidents and incidents

 |22 October 2015||Fire Accident|

 (Splendour of the Seas) On October 22, 2015, at ~8 am, the vessel experienced an engine room fire accident that lasted for ~2 hours.
-Fire was contained and extinquished by the onboard fire suppression system.
+The fire was contained and extinguished by the onboard fire suppression system.
 During that time, the ship lost power and was drifting at sea.
 All passengers from cabin decks 2 and 3 were mustered to lifeboat stations, with their life jackets on.

 The incident resulted in reduced cruising speed (running on 1 engine only) and itinerary change (call port Argostoli Greece was dropped).
 Serious smoke damages suffered crew areas (on service deck 1) and public areas and passenger cabins on the two lower decks (2 and 3).
 Royal Caribbean officially reported 1 passenger and 20 crew members suffering from smoke inhalation.
 They were treated at the onboard infirmary and later released.